-An exploration of the different church planting models that are prevalent today, including accelerated church planting, traditional-style churches, and the house church movement.
-(Prerequisite for CPR Majors only, may be taken concurrently: CPR 301)
+CPR 401 Church Planting Models and Methods An exploration of the different church planting models that are prevalent today, including accelerated church planting, traditional-style churches, and the house church movement.
+(Prerequisite: CPR 301)

-CPR 404 Current Issues in Church Planting

-An in-depth analysis of the selected topic related to church planting.
+CPR 404 Current Issues in Church Planting An in-depth analysis of the selected topic related to church planting.
 (Course may be repeated for credit when the topic differs; Prerequisite for CPR Majors only, may be taken concurrently: EMS 205)